ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/inventory-how-work-item-tracking.md

 ---
-    title: Assign Serial and Lot Numbers to Items for Tracking | Microsoft Docs
+    title: Track Items with Serial, Lot, and Package Numbers
-    description: You can add serial numbers and lot numbers to any outbound or inbound document, and its posted item tracking entries are displayed in the related item ledger entries.
+    description: You can add serial numbers, lot numbers, and package numbers to any outbound or inbound document, and its posted item tracking entries are displayed in the related item ledger entries.
     author: SorenGP

     ms.service: dynamics365-business-central